-With any international student health insurance plan, there will most likely be questions about different aspects of the plan that you may have.
-Our frequently asked questions section provides you with the most common questions we receive on a daily basis so that you can find as much information for yourself about the plans.
-If you however have further questions or would simply like clarification - please do not hesitate to contact us for assistance and we will be more than happy to help you.
+As with any international student health insurance plan insurance plan, there will most likely be questions about the finer details of the plan benefits and exclusions.
+Our Frequently Asked Questions section provides you with the most common questions we receive so you can learn more about the plan.
+If you would like further clarification on these or any other questions you may have, please don't hesitate to contact our friendly customer support team.

 To be eligible for a full refund, the request for cancellation must be received prior to the effective date of your policy.

 Cancellation requests received after the effective date will be subject to the following conditions:

 Yes, the StudentSecure Budget, Select and Elite do cover pregnancies if conception occurs after the policy effective date.
 Benefits include, but are not limited to, pre-natal, delivery, and post-natal care, as well as expenses for miscarriage and complications of pregnancy.
 Routine nursery care of newborns is also covered.

 The StudentSecure plan does not provide any coverage for vision.Accidental dental is covered if you suffer an accident to your teeth and need to have dental surgery with coverage of $250 per tooth up to a maximum of $500 on the Smart, Budget, Select and Elite plans.
 Regular dental check-ups or visits are not covered — however if you do have unexpected dental pain the plan will pay $100 towards expenses for treatment for this pain on all four levels of the plan.
 If you require a more comprehensive dental insurance plan, please see our dental plans.